Inheritance Tax for Unmarried Couples: Understanding Risks and Benefits

 • Transferable Nil-Rate Band: Married couples and civil partners can transfer any unused nil-rate band to each other, reducing the tax burden on the surviving partner.

-• Inheritance Tax Exemptions: Married couples can benefit from spouse exemption, allowing tax-free transfers between each other.
+• Inheritance Tax Exemptions: Married couples can benefit from spouse exemption, allowing outside the scope of IHT transfers between each other.

 • Estate Planning Complexity: Unmarried couples often face more complexity in estate planning due to the lack of automatic exemptions and the need for careful planning to ensure the surviving partner is protected.